 Advanced Placement credits/other placement exams and Cornell/College of Human Ecology required coursework

 Cornell University and the College of Human Ecology adhere to our own policies regarding placement out of requirements due to Advanced Placement or other related credits.
 Advanced standing at another institution does not guarantee that Cornell will accept that credit.
-The Advanced Placement Overview outlines how AP credit may be used.
+The Advanced Placement Equivalencies document outlines how AP credit may be used.
 A maximum of 15 pre-college credits from APs or other sources may be applied.

 Human Ecology's semester system awards quarter system credits by calculating .67 credits per each credit of study at an institution on the quarter system.
 A 3-credit quarter system course therefore will be awarded 2 credits.